telerik/kendo-intl/docs/num-formatting/api.md

 ### formatNumber

-Converts a `Number` to a string based on the specified format and locale.
+Converts a `Number` into a string based on the specified format and locale.

 ## Parameters